nxp-appcodehub/dm-freemaster-fxls89xxxf-evaluation-gui-firmware/fxls89xxxf_evaluation_gui/frdmmcxn947/accel4_click/frdmmcxn947_fmstr_a8974_click/doc/readme.txt

 =======================
 4. Launch FreeMASTER application installed on your Windows PC.
 5. Click on "Connection Wizard" and select Next>.
-6. Select “Use direct connection to on board USB port” and click Next>.
+6. Select "Use direct connection to on board USB port" and click Next>.
 7. The FreeMASTER tool detects the COM port (Select the identified COM port on next screen) with the configured baud-rate automatically.
-Confirm the COM port and baud-rate, click “Next>”.
+Confirm the COM port and baud-rate, click ï¿½Next>ï¿½.
 8. FreeMASTER detects the board connection and will ask to confirm the detected settings.
-Confirm by selecting “Yes” and click “Finish”.
+Confirm by selecting ï¿½Yesï¿½ and click ï¿½Finishï¿½.
-9. FreeMASTER opens an option to “Open an Existing Project”.
+9. FreeMASTER opens an option to "Open an Existing Project".
 Select the option.
-10. Browse to “<dm-freemaster-fxls89xxxf-evaluation-gui-firmware/fxls89xxxf_evaluation_gui/frdmmcxn947/freemaster_gui/sensors/fxls8974cf” folder.
+10. Browse to "<dm-freemaster-fxls89xxxf-evaluation-gui-firmware/fxls89xxxf_evaluation_gui/frdmmcxn947/freemaster_gui/sensors/fxls8974cf" folder.
-11. Select “FXLS897xCF_Evaluation_Demo.pmpx” sensor demo project.
-Click “Open”.
+11. Select "FXLS897xCF_Evaluation_Demo.pmpx" sensor demo project.
+Click "Open".
 12. FreeMASTER launches the FXLS8974CF sensor demo and opens the control page where user can see sensor power control selections, FS/ODR selections, Offset/Noise measurement selection, along with time-series charts for accelerometer samples.
-13. Click “FXLS8974CF Register Page” tab to access the FXLS8974CF register set.
-Click “Read All” to view instantaneous values of the FXLS8974CF sensor registers in real time.
+13. Click "FXLS8974CF Register Page" tab to access the FXLS8974CF register set.
+Click "Read All" to view instantaneous values of the FXLS8974CF sensor registers in real time.
 14. Users can select specific registers and perform single register read or write actions in real time.
-For a chosen sensor register with read/write access, users can toggle bitfields to change the register value and click “Write” to perform register write operation and/or perform register read by clicking “Read”.
+For a chosen sensor register with read/write access, users can toggle bitfields to change the register value and click ï¿½Writeï¿½ to perform register write operation and/or perform register read by clicking "Read".

 More information